vipondn/2020-08-17-git-tasha/README.md

 - `giot remote add origin <URL>': adds <URL> with the name origin
 - `git push origin master`: pushes the master branch to the origin remote
 - `git pull origin master`: pulls the master branch from origin to local computer

+- You make chnages to different parts of a file and it will be combined automatically